SabrinaKnappe/SabrinaKnappe.github.io/_posts/2021-01-29-lab-1-no-tech-puppeteering.md

 Next I needed to attach string to each of the legs of my block.
 I initially tried attaching them with scotch tape, but this didn't adhere well enough to the wood, so when I tried to "walk" the figure, the string came right off and the block fell over.
 I solved this by glueing the string to the wood with hot glue.
 ![hot glueing the block](../assets/img/lab1/IMG_1822.jpg){:class="img-responsive"}

+I then threaded the strings on each side through the slits I cut earlier.
+In the following video you can see the pulling motion used to "walk" the block.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/iZU9W1UiMZQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+And this video shows the walking motion with the block.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/7Df443u1LCA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+The 1mm sketch was the most difficult for me to do, and in the end I wasn't particularly satisfied with the results.
+My goal was to get a rubber band to oscillate, since the oscillations are in the 1mm range.
+I tried three different actuation methods to achieve this.

+My first effort was to drop a marble on the rubber band.
+I build a marble run